-Completing your Plan of Study (POS)
+Completing your Plan of Study (POS) Form

 The purpose of planning your chemical engineering degree is to allow you to determine what courses/programs/activities will help you meet your goals in a timely manner.
+The Chemical Engineering Plan of Study (POS) form (figure 1) is a tool to help you identify that Technical Electives and SSH Electives are correctly satisfied and address career goals, that courses are available in the term that you plan for them, and that pre-requisites and all curriculum requirements for graduation are satisfied.